Thomaszh0000/arduino-supply-machine-prototype/README.md

 # arduino-supply-machine-prototype

-A physical Arduino-based vending/supply machine prototype built with stepper motors, 3D-printed rails, keypad input, and an LCD interface.
+A physical Arduino-based supply machine prototype built with stepper motors, 3D-printed rails, keypad input, and an LCD interface.

 ## Overview